sosy-lab/benchexec/doc/benchexec.md

 such as tasks with several input files or tasks where BenchExec should compare the produced tool output against an expected result.
-The files need to be in [YAML format](http://yaml.org/) (which is a superset of JSON) and their structure is explained in the our [example file doc/task-definition-example.yml](task-definition-example.yml).
+The files need to be in [YAML format](http://yaml.org/) (which is a superset of JSON) and their structure is explained in our [example file doc/task-definition-example.yml](task-definition-example.yml).
 For creating task-definition files for existing tasks that use the legacy way of encoding expected verdicts in the file name we provide a [helper script](../contrib/create_yaml_files.py).